Wonder how to recover deleted files from Samsung phone memory? Read this post to figure it out in a quick and easy way.

 What is this Samsung Push Service exactly?

-Just noticed this appear in the top of my wakelocks.
-Never noticed it before.
+Just noticed this appears at the top of my wakelocks.
+I never noticed it before.

 A User from androidforums.com